 Equity

-Shareholders’ equity is what’s left over after subtracting all liabilities from all assets — the owners’ residual claim:
+Shareholders’ equity is what’s left after subtracting all liabilities from all assets, the owners’ residual claim:

 Equity increases when the company earns profit (income flows from the income statement feed into retained earnings) and decreases when it pays dividends.

-For the period-based statements see Income statement and Statement of cash flows.
-For ratio-based interpretation see Financial ratio analysis.
-For projected versions see Pro forma financial statements.
+The period-based statements are Income statement and Statement of cash flows; for ratio-based interpretation see Financial ratio analysis.